-Schnauzers are one of the most popular dog breeds in the world and for a good reason.
+For a good reason, schnauzers are one of the most popular dog breeds in the world.
 They’re loyal, playful, and very intelligent.
 They make great family pets, and they’re also great at guarding your home.
 One of the main reasons why Schnauzers are so popular is their double coat.

 Average On Calculation How Much Do Schnauzers Cost

+Here are the answers on how much do schnauzers cost.
 The average cost of a schnauzer ranges from $600 to $1,200.
-This price depends on the age, sex, and color of the dog.
-Since schnauzers are high-energy dogs with protective personalities and great grooming skills, they command high prices.
+This price depends on the age, sex, and colour of the dog.
+Since schnauzers are high-energy dogs with protective personalities and excellent grooming skills, they command high prices.
 Another factor that may influence the price of a schnauzer is its health.
 Healthy schnauzers have good looks, intelligence, and athleticism.

 In addition to this, requirements for owning a schnauzer include regular health checkups and vaccinations.
 As such, you can expect schnauzers to cost more than $1,000.
 People often use Schnauzers as police, service, or therapy dogs.
 Thus, their popularity has also increased their prices.